What To Know About Rheumatoid Arthritis Hair Loss

 • Rituximab

 These drugs have been reported to cause serious hair loss.
-For instance, certolizumab can result in alopecia totalis.
+For instance, certolizumab may result in alopecia totalis.
 It’s a type of alopecia areata that can cause complete hair loss on the entire scalp.

 TNF inhibitors (which include some of the drugs listed above) are also biologics that can induce or even worsen alopecia areata.
+A 2019 case study reported the development of alopecia universalis of a patient taking a TNF-α inhibitor (etanercept) for rheumatoid arthritis.

 NSAIDs